 We can recall items that are checked out to make sure they're available for your students.
 Requests that include materials that are checked out may take longer to fill.

 If something is missing or damaged, we can order a replacement copy.
-To make a request, please contact Reference Archivist Lindy Smith.
+To make a request for purchase, please contact Head Librarian, Susannah Cleveland.

 Anyone teaching a course on campus is welcome to use the reserve services offered by the Music Library.
 Please direct reserve requests and questions to Lindy Smith.
 Requests will be processed in the order they are received.
 Please allow for a minimum of one week for processing; more time may be necessary at the beginnings of semesters.